-If you travel to Morocco, you might get confused hearing the name of Eid celebration a few times a year.
-Therefore, in this post, I will explain the difference between these 2 most important Islamic festivals.
+If you travel to Morocco, you might get confused hearing the name of the Eid celebration a few times a year.
+Therefore, in this post, I will explain the difference between these 2 most important Islamic celebrations.
 As well, I will provide you with some guidance if you visit Morocco during one of the Eid celebrations.

-In 2020, Morocco will Celebrate Eid Al Adha on Friday, July 31.
+In 2022, Morocco will Celebrate Eid Al Adha on Sunday, July 10.

-Eid al-Adha (literally means “festival of the sacrifice”) is celebrated around two months later of Ramadan; the same time Muslims finish performing the Hajj pilgrimage.
+Eid al-Adha (literally means “festival of the sacrifice”) is celebrated around two months later of Ramadan, the same time Muslims finish performing the Hajj pilgrimage.
 The celebration honours Abraham, whom God commanded to sacrifice his son, Isaac.
 At the last moment, God stopped Abraham and gave him a sheep to kill in place of his son.